Q : What’s the difference between an insurance company CEO and the mafia don?

 I believe that if you’re a parent, you do need insurance unless you truly do have enough accumulated wealth to not need the income of a deceased parent.
 Sure, you probably won’t use the insurance (touch wood), but in the cases where a parent dies, the death of the parent puts a tremendous financial and emotional burden on the family.
 As we saw, with no insurance, there are no cases where 90% of the simulations saw families end with positive net worth when the second child left the house.

 How much you need is an entirely different question.
 There are more nuanced ways to approach the insurance question than the broad brush multiple of income rule of thumb that most planners and insurance agents use.
-At myFinancialAnswers, we calculate exactly how much life insurance you need rather than using some rule of thumb or multiple.

 Sure, you will probably come up on the right side of the bet if you are a family who doesn’t have life insurance, but if you’re wrong, your family will face a tremendous loss.
 Is that a risk you want to take?